Pittsburgh vs. Duke NCAA Football Odds, Plays and Insights | November 6, 2021

 Duke Stats and Trends

-- Duke is 4-1 against the spread and 3-2 overall when the team notches more than 21.9 points.
+- When Duke puts up more than 21.9 points, it is 4-1 against the spread and 3-2 overall.

 - This year the Blue Devils have turned the ball over 15 times, three more than the Panthers' takeaways (12).